Pat Travers: Rise to popularity

 It was very different from Travers' previous work, with more emphasis on keyboards than heavy guitars.
 Disappointed with the lack of sales, Polydor dropped Travers from their roster, and he in turn sued the record company on grounds that he was under contract with them to record more material.
 He won the lawsuit, and was able to release Black Pearl in 1982.

 This release also featured more mainstream music rather than the hard-driving rock Travers had recorded earlier, and included the hit single "I La La La Love You", featured prominently on mainstream Top 40 and album oriented rock stations, and in the 1983 film Valley Girl.
 Hot Shot was Travers' last major label release of original music, and was a return to a harder-edge style of rock than his previous two albums had been.
 One of Travers' best-recorded projects, it went basically unnoticed and is best remembered for the single "Killer".
 It was during this time that Travers also released Just Another Killer Day, a 30-minute home video featuring music from Hot Shot that was a sci-fi type short story about sexy alien women searching for information on music here on earth.
 In 1984, Travers was again supporting Rush.
 Alex Lifeson is one of Travers' many admirers.

 Before the release of Hot Shot, longtime bassist Cowling left the band, and Travers would work with several different bassists including Cliff Jordan and Donni Hughes until Cowling's return in 1989.
-Also at this time Jerry Riggs joined the Pat Travers Band, and he and Travers created a guitar team that fans considered difficult to rival.
+Jerry Riggs, who had joined the Pat Travers Band in 1983, helped Travers create a guitar team that fans considered difficult to rival.
 After Hot Shot's release in 1984, Polydor made plans to issue a greatest hits package, and then ended their relationship with Travers.

-The latter half of the 1980s were quite grueling for Travers.
+The latter half of the 1980s were quite gruelling for Travers.
 Having entered the decade at the top of the music game, he found himself in 1986 without a record contract and being forced to earn a living once again playing nightclubs and touring constantly.
 By 1990, he had gained a deal with a small European label and released School of Hard Knocks.
 The project was completely ignored by radio.
 A full-length concert video, Boom Boom – Live at the Diamond Club 1990, was shot in Toronto, to be released on CD as Boom Boom next year, but Travers was still not able to return to the success he had ten years earlier, working only on indie labels, as with Lemon Recordings.